shpatel123/Weather-App/README.md

 # Weather-App
-WeatherAPP is an API based web app completely built using HTML, CSS,  and Vanilla JavaScript.
-It gives the weather data based on the user's current location and also by search query given by the user.
+WeatherAPP is an API based web app completely built using HTML, CSS,  and JavaScript.
+It gives the weather data based on the user's current location and also by search query given by the user.It gives weather images base on the weather.
 It has a minimalist UI, and it's fully responsive and mobile friendly.